PacktPublishing/Hands-On-Image-Processing-with-Python/README.md

 ## What is this book about?
 Image processing plays an important role in our daily lives with various applications such as in social media (face detection), medical imaging (X-ray, CT-scan), security (fingerprint recognition) to robotics &amp; space.
 This book will touch the core of image processing, from concepts to code using Python.

-* This book covers the following exciting features:
+This book covers the following exciting features:
 * Perform basic data pre-processing tasks such as image denoising and spatial filtering in Python
 * Implement Fast Fourier Transform (FFT) and Frequency domain filters (e.g., Weiner) in Python
 * Do morphological image processing and segment images with different algorithms
 * Learn techniques to extract features from images and match images
 * Write Python code to implement supervised / unsupervised machine learning algorithms for image processing
-* Use deep learning models for image classification, segmentation, object detection and style transfer
+* Use deep learning models for image classification, segmentation, object detection, transfer learning and neural style transfer

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789343739) today!